Brilliant-Home-Technology-Public/thrift_types/README.md

 We use the thrift_types submodule to share a data schema using a unified IDL(Thrift) across platforms.
 Each platform has its own idiosyncrasies so these rules need to be followed so as not to break other platforms.

 **VERSION_UPDATE** = Steps followed here: https://github.com/ramjet-labs/lib/tree/master/versioning
+Things that require a version update (AND MIGRATION):
+* Adding a new non-optional field to an existing struct
+* Removing a non-optional field
+* Adding a default value to an existing field
+* Changing a default value for an existing field
+* Changing the meaning/usage of a existing field

 **OK** = No additional action is needed